Review: ‘Berlinde De Bruyckere: We are all Flesh’ at the Australian Centre for Contemporary Art (ACCA), Melbourne

 Therefore, the true stars of the exhibition are the spectators, it is up to them to contemplate the works and find links and discrepancies between the two artists, according to their own sensibility and regardless of the conditions originally foreseen by the painters for their creations.
 Those pieces live, in the museum context of Villa Borghese, an autonomous existence, free from their first generated status.
 The exhibition “Caravaggio – Bacon” is curated by Anna Coliva, Director of the Galleria Borghese, Claudio Strinati, Special Superintendent for the PSAE and for the Museum Pole of the city of Rome and by Michael Peppiatt, biographer and close friend who knew very well Francis Bacon, organised by MondoMostre and made possible thanks to the support of BG Italia, ENEL and Vodafone.

-Press release from the Gallery Borghese website [Online] Cited 12/12/2009 no longer available online
+Press release from the Gallery Borghese website [Online] Cited 12/12/2009.
+No longer available online

 Michelangelo Merisi da Caravaggio (Italian, 1571-1610) 'Saint Jerome Writing' c.
 1605-1606